Newland & Associates, PLC

 THE OFFER SPECIALIST

-If the Offer in Compromise is deemed to be “processable,” it is assigned to an Offer Specialist.
-Under the system put into effect in May 2001, Offer Specialists may go to the Taxpayer’s home or place of business.
-In the past, Offer Specialists would visit, but not now.
-More likely than not there will be requests for additional data by correspondence or phone.
+If the Offer is deemed to be “processable,” it is assigned to an Offer Specialist.
+Under the system put into effect in May 2001, Offer Specialists could go to the Taxpayer’s home or place of business, but such visits are unlikely.
+In the past, Offer Specialists would visit the Taxpayer or the Representative of the Taxpayer, but not now.
+More likely than not there will be requests for additional data by correspondence.
 If a Power of Attorney, IRS Form 2848, has been filed, then the Offer Specialist must deal with the Taxpayer’s Representative.

-The objectives of the Offer Specialist are to verify the data and, in general, make a determination of whether the amount offered is adequate.
-As indicated above, finding the correct amount to offer and convincing an Offer Specialist (and Appeals Officer, if there is an appeal) that the Offer should be accepted often require much patience.
+The role of the Offer Specialist is to verify the data and, in general, make a determination of whether the amount offered is adequate.
+As indicated above, finding the correct amount to offer and convincing an Offer Specialist (and an Appeals Officer, if there is an appeal) that the Offer should be accepted often requires much patience.

 IRS APPEALS AND SETTLEMENT OFFICERS

-If an Offer in Compromise is rejected by an Offer Specialist, the rejection can be appealed by filing a Written Protest with an IRS Appeals Officer, a type of administrative judge.
-Appeals Officers are more inclined to reach an accord with the Taxpayer on a disputed Offer in Compromise, since, by definition, if Appeals Officers never varied from the Offer Specialist’s position, there would be no need for Appeals Officers, right?
+If an Offer is rejected by an Offer Specialist, the rejection can be appealed by filing a Written Protest with an IRS Appeals Officer, a type of administrative judge.
+Appeals Officers are more inclined to reach an accord with the Taxpayer on a disputed Offer, since, by definition, if Appeals Officers never varied from the Offer Specialist’s position, there would be no purpose for Appeals Officers, right?
 Do not expect, however, that every appealed Offer will be successfully negotiated at the Appeals level.
 Some Appeals Officers can be quite dogmatic, but, in many cases, an accord can be reached.

-It should always be remembered that the IRS players in the Offer-Tragedy play are employees of the IRS and are inevitably bound by the dictates of the Agency.
-For example, if all the Taxpayer’s returns are not filed, an Offer in Compromise will NOT be accepted no matter what the Taxpayer does.
+It should always be remembered that the IRS players in the Offer-Tragedy play are employees of the IRS and are inevitably bound by the dictates of that Agency.
+For example, if all the Taxpayer’s returns are not filed, an Offer will NOT be accepted no matter what the Taxpayer does.

-In the past five years or so a new category of appellate type officers, “Settlement Officers,” has been created.
-These Settlement Officers are generally not lawyers or CPAs, as most Appeals Officers used to be.
+In the past ten years or so a new category of appellate-type officers, “Settlement Officers,” has been created.
+These Settlement Officers who handle appeals of rejected Offers are generally not lawyers or CPAs, as most Appeals Officers use to be.
 Instead, most Settlement Officers are former Offer Specialists (or Revenue Officers) and generally lack the expertise, training, and temperament of traditional IRS Appeals Officers.
-In general, and with some happy exceptions, dealing with Settlement Officers makes the acceptance process more difficult.
+Typically, but with some happy exceptions, dealing with Settlement Officers makes the acceptance process more difficult.

 APPEALS TO THE U.S. TAX COURT

 In 1998, new Internal Revenue Code Sections 6320 and 6330 were adopted, allowing appeals of rejected Offers to the U.S. Tax Court.
-Assuming an IRS Appeals Officer rejects an Offer in Compromise, a petition to the U.S. Tax Court can be filed using an “abuse of discretion” standard.
+Assuming an IRS Appeals Officer (or Settlement Officer) rejects an Offer in Compromise, a petition to the U.S. Tax Court.
 The petition needs to be filed within 30 days of the Appeals Officer’s decision.
-Many rejections are upheld summarily on appeal because the Taxpayer failed to provide requested information, etc.
+Many rejections are upheld summarily on appeal because the Taxpayer failed to provide requested information, etc. The Tax Court’s review of the rejection of the offer is based on an “abuse of discretion” standard.

 TIME TO PROCESS